julio-cfa/julio-cfa.github.io/blog/programming-and-tooling/an-introduction-to-c-pointers.md

     printf("The value of my_number using pointers is: %d\n", *pointer);

-    *pointer = 11; // here we are using the pointer to change the value of my_number...
+    *pointer = 11; // Here we are using the pointer to change the value of my_number.
+We are doing so by de-referencing it.

     printf("The value of my_number using pointers is now: %d\n", *pointer);
     printf("And we can confirm that my_number is now also: %d\n", my_number);